arpatterson31/reading-notes/class-02.md

 | Operators | helps create a single value from one or more | see detailed operator explaination below |

+### Arrays
+- Values assigned in an array are enclosed in square brackets `[]`
+- Values in an array are also given an number called an index - index values start at 0

 ### Operators
 - Assignment Operators - assign value to variable using ` = `
 - Arithmetic Operators - preform basic math